Publications

 We find that the expected return of the underlying stock fails to forecast option returns, but does explain cross-sectional variation in option prices.
 These findings challenge canonical option pricing models and suggest that options are not a suitable instrument to harvest stock risk premia.

-I show that non-linear pricing of market risk can explain many prominent cross-sectional stock return anomalies such as momentum, betting-against-beta, idiosyncratic volatility, and liquidity.
-A key feature of the model is a sizable upside risk premium of approximately 4% per annum.
-The results can be explained with a compensation for exposure to systematic variance risk.
+I show that the pricing of higher-moment market risks can explain many prominent cross-sectional stock return anomalies such as momentum, betting-against-beta, idiosyncratic volatility, and liquidity.
+The three main sources of the model's pricing performance are conditioning on market volatility, incorporating higher moments beyond the second, and capturing an upside risk premium of approximately 4% per annum.

 Presentations: WFA, SFS Cavalcade NA, European Winter Finance Summit, ESSFM in Gerzensee, SGF, SED, JEF Conference, DGF, Swedish Conference in Economics, NFN, Asset Pricing Conference by LTI (Turin), FMA/CBOE Derivatives and Volatility, Erasmus Rotterdam, Arizona State, Göteborg, Princeton

-Systematic Risk, Idiosyncratic Risk, and the Cross-Section of Expected Option Returns (with Christian Schlag) (Online Appendix)
+Idiosyncratic Volatility, Variance Risk Exposure, and the Cross-Section of Expected Option Returns [new version] (with Christian Schlag) (Online Appendix)

 Presentations: Liverpool Workshop in Option Markets, Virtual Derivatives Workshop, FMA/CBOE Derivatives and Volatility, NFN Young Scholars Finance Webinar Series, Carnegie Mellon University, University of Alabama